 The Must-Have Triathlon List:

-- Wear your triathlon clothing.
+- Wear your triathlon clothing and shoes.
 For many, we simply recommend wearing your tri shorts and your tri top or shirt to the race.
 You will also wear your running shoes and socks (if you use socks).
 Your running shoes will preferably have speed laces, if you have trained with them, but remember nothing new on race day.
 Keep in mind you will likely get a shirt at the race.
 This is nice to change in to after you are done racing.

 - Bike.
 This might seem obvious, but people have forgotten bikes before.
 We recommend giving it a very brief, 1-block test ride the night before to make sure there are no surprises — a loose seat stem or leaky bike tire can be fixed before you get to the race..
 Pump your tires up to the desired pressure before you leave home.
 If you want more info on triathlon bikes, we did an entire piece on them.

 - Swim Goggles.
 We recommend a brand new pair.
 Using new swim goggles in your race will help reduce the glare if the sun is out.
 But be sure to buy a model you have used before, and test them out before the race.

 - Wetsuit, if needed.
 If you are using a wetsuit for your tri, don’t forget it.
 If you will be racing in a wetsuit, just be sure you have used it before race day.
 Wetsuits are not required for most races (and if the water is too warm, they might not be allowed).

 - Bike helmet.
 Any race using that USAT rules (which is most of them) require you to wear a bike helmet on the ride.
 It is not optional…. and it is smart.